 - Fill out the first Connection Information section

-- Enter the URL from your instance without HTTPS (Example: na1bmspreview.kaseya.com)
+- Enter the URL from your instance without HTTPS (Example: bms.kaseya.com)

 - Enter your own company identifier